Bachelor of Arts (BA)

 Part A of the BA Schedule includes all the non-starred majors listed in the table below as well as the other BA subjects (not majors) below.

-#From 2014 students will not be able to do a double major in Education and Psychology (EDPS) and Psychology (PSYC) or Education and Psychology (EDPS) and Education (EDUC).
+#Students cannot do a double major in Education and Psychology (EDPS) and Psychology (PSYC) or Education and Psychology (EDPS) and Education (EDUC).

 |Other BA subjects (not majors)|